brgmnn/audio-transcoder/README.md

 This just creates a symbolic link to `atran.py`.
 You can now call the transcoder from any folder with `atran`.

+#### Requirements ####

+* Python 2.7.
+* Bash or similar.

+I develop/test primarily on Ubuntu/Linux Mint.
+Atran should run on most Unix like OS's.
+Atran is _not_ tested on Windows!
+However it does run in Cygwin.

 #### Uninstallation ####

 Delete the repo folder you have cloned and delete the link in /usr/local/bin if you ran install.sh.